akisute/ReactiveCocoaSwift/README.md

 * Integrate ReactiveCocoa with Mantle for model layer while using couchbase-lite for persistant

 ## Requirements
-This project uses following build systems:

-- Cocoapods
-  - For traditional Objective-C libraries
-- Carthage
-  - For Swift dynamic frameworks
+This project uses *CocoaPods* to install dependent libraries.
+Make sure to `pod install` before building the sample app.